secure-analyst/NetworkLoadTest/README.md

   --quantity QUANTITY   number of connections
-  --delay DELAY         delay after each bunch --duration DURATION   duration of the attack(in seconds) --timeout TIMEOUT     tcp conection timeout
+  --delay DELAY         delay after each bunch --duration DURATION   duration of the attack(in seconds) --timeout TIMEOUT     tcp connection timeout

 SYNFLOOD
 --------